danieledirubbo/archipelago-charater-sheet/README.md

 ## Licence

+This character sheet is copyleft (ↄ) 2025 Daniele Di Rubbo.
+Some rights reserved.

 This charater sheet is published under a Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit <https://creativecommons.org/licenses/by/4.0/> or send a letter by owl to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ## Fonts